openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 affects us, and not our external customers.

 From there we started adding more scale units.
 For example, SU7 is Australia.
-We now have 17 instances of VSTS.
+We now have 17 instances of Azure DevOps.
 In September, we added Canada.
 We group scale units into deployment rings, and a related article discusses our [safe deployment practices across rings](https://youtu.be/QP_u4ipP2SU).
 Using rings has been critical to